Royal Banner of Scotland: Gallery

-The Royal Standard of the United Kingdom used in Scotland and (clockwise) those of the Prince Philip, Duke of Edinburgh, Anne, Princess Royal (Scottish variant) and Duke of Rothesay, displayed in St Giles's Cathedral, Edinburgh.
+The Royal Standard of the United Kingdom (Scottish variant) and (clockwise) those of the Prince Philip, the Princess Royal (Scottish variant) and the Duke of Rothesay, displayed in St Giles's Cathedral.

-The Royal Standard of the United Kingdom used in Scotland, featuring the Royal Banner of Scotland in the first and fourth quarters, flying over Holyrood Palace, Edinburgh.
+The Royal Standard of the United Kingdom, (Scottish variant), featuring the Royal Banner of Scotland in the first and fourth quarters, flying over Holyrood Palace, Edinburgh.

 The Royal Standard of the United Kingdom used outside of Scotland, featuring the Royal Banner of Scotland in the second quarter, flying over Buckingham Palace, London.

-The Sovereign's Flag of Canada flies outside Government House in Halifax to mark the Coronation of Charles III.
-The Royal Banner of Scotland features in the quartered coat contained in the first and second divisions.
+The Sovereign's Flag of Canada flies outside Government House in Halifax on the Coronation of Charles III.
+The Royal Banner of Scotland features in the quartered coat displayed in the upper divisions.

 The Royal Banner of Scotland flying from a flagpole with a representation of the Crown of Scotland forming the finial.